jobial-io/scase/README.md

 * The request must be replied using the right type, again, it is checked at compile time
 * The response message on the client side is type safe, e.g. for Hello the client code receives a HelloResponse and for Hi the response type is HiResponse
-* Not possible to send a request that does not conform to the client, it is checked at compile time.
+* It is not possible to send a request that does not conform to the client's type, this is checked at compile time.

 ## How to use